-Objective: An inclusive, dynamic, and robust professional field with the structures and leadership programs needed to sustain high-quality environmental education over the long term at the local, state, regional, and national levels.
+ee360 Goal 2: Cultivating Collective Impact through an inclusive, dynamic, and robust environmental education field with the structures and programs needed to sustain high-quality environmental education over the long term at the state, regional, and national levels.

 Supporting State Infrastructure

-NAAEE is helping the Affiliate Network increase its capacity and become stronger leaders in the field of environmental education, through training, networking, and long-term action planning.
+NAAEE is helping the Affiliate Network increase their capacity and become stronger leaders in the field of environmental education, through trainings, networking, and long-term action planning.

 Strong and well-coordinated leadership and infrastructure are essential to sustaining high-quality environmental education over the long term at the state, provincial, and national levels.
 This requires leaders at the state level who are working in concert on carefully planned strategies to advance their EE efforts and prepare more educators to reach broader and more diverse audiences.
 NAAEE is helping state leadership teams from within the NAAEE Affiliate Network to develop and grow the knowledge and skills they need to advance these efforts.
 Drawing on research on capacity building and input from state leaders, NAAEE and Affiliate leaders are identifying the ideal structures and programs needed on the state level to sustain environmental education for diverse audiences in formal and non-formal settings over the long term.
 We developed an organizational assessment tool (OAT) for states to use to determine their strengths and gaps with regard to this model, and identify areas where training will assist them in building their capacity for effective and far-reaching environmental education.

 NAAEE Accreditation formally recognizes high-quality college and university programs that consistently prepare well-qualified environmental educators who possess the understanding, skills, and dispositions associated with environmental literacy, as well as the ability to apply them in their educational practices.